nmerriam/embeddedanswers/_posts/2025-07-29-perfecthash.md

 Creating a small, fast, hash function with no collisions is typically very expensive.
 It involves searching the space of hash function parameters and checking that the current set of keys give no collisions.
-Therefore perfect hashing works best for pre-configured data, where the hash function can be derived at build time, rather than at run time.
+Therefore, perfect hashing works best for pre-configured, constant data, where the hash function can be derived at build time, rather than at run time.

 ### Decoding command IDs